Hardik0175/Neural_Net_Project/README.md

 ## Step to run
 1. Pull the code and Setup R studio
-2. Change Path for files in code (one for Data file and other for using Map shapefile file)
+2. Change Path for files in code (one for Data file and other for using Map shape file)
 3. Download the libraries that are not installed in R Like ggmap, h2o, and any other library that is required.
 4. Activate the Google Map Api from google console and run this command in Console
 ```R